-(A) There is hereby created in the state treasury the surface mining fund consisting of all money that becomes the property of the state pursuant to sections 1514.05 and 1514.051 of the Revised Code , money credited to the fund under divisions (C)(1) and (2) of section 1514.071, and other money specified in section 1514.11 of the Revised Code.
+(A) There is hereby created in the state treasury the surface mining fund consisting of all money that becomes the property of the state pursuant to sections 1514.05 and 1514.051 of the Revised Code, money credited to the fund under divisions (C)(1) and (2) of section 1514.071, and other money specified in section 1514.11 of the Revised Code.
 All investment earnings of the fund shall be credited to the fund.
-Expenditures from the fund shall be made by the chief of the division of mineral resources management for the purpose of reclaiming areas of land affected by surface or in-stream mining under a permit issued under this chapter that the operator has failed to reclaim and for other purposes specified in section 1514.11 of the Revised Code.
+Expenditures from the fund shall be made by the chief of the division of mineral resources management for the purpose of reclaiming areas of land affected by surface or in-stream mining under a permit issued under this chapter that the operator has failed to reclaim .
+Provided that the chief maintains a balance in the fund that is sufficient to achieve that purpose and, in doing so, considers the timeliness of reclamation activity, the chief may use the fund for other purposes specified in section 1514.11 of the Revised Code.

 (B) Expenditures of moneys from the fund, except as otherwise provided by this section, shall be made pursuant to contracts entered into by the chief with persons who agree to furnish all of the materials, equipment, work, and labor, as specified and provided in the contracts, for the prices stipulated therein.
 With the approval of the director of natural resources, the chief may reclaim the land in the same manner as the chief required of the operator who failed to reclaim the land.
 Each contract awarded by the chief shall be awarded to the lowest responsive and responsible bidder, in accordance with section 9.312 of the Revised Code, after sealed bids are received, opened, and published at the time and place fixed by the chief.
 The chief shall publish notice of the time and place at which bids will be received, opened, and published, at least once at least ten days before the date of the opening of the bids, in a newspaper of general circulation in the county in which the area of land to be reclaimed under the contract is located.
 If, after so advertising for bids, no bids are received by the chief at the time and place fixed for receiving them, the chief may advertise again for bids, or, if the chief considers the public interest will be best served, the chief may enter into a contract for the reclamation of the area of land without further advertisement for bids.
 The chief may reject any or all bids received and again publish notice of the time and place at which bids for contracts will be received, opened, and published.